-Total assets decreased by EUR 199.7 million compared to prior year (on a comparable basis considering IFRS16 adjustments), which is mainly driven by the carve out of the GP business.
-The solvency ratio, defined as equity / total assets, at 30 September 2020 remains very strong at 47.5% (before profit distribution).
+Total assets decreased slightly by EUR 6.7 million compared to prior year, which is mainly driven by depreciation of assets and reduction of the tax receivable.
+The solvency ratio, defined as equity / total assets, at 30 September 2021 remains very strong at 49.1% (2020: 47.5%) (before profit distribution).
+Siemens Nederland N.V. intends to distribute annual profit of 28.2 million for fiscal 2021 as a dividend.
 No major changes in the funding structure of the company are expected next year.
+During the reporting period no major investments and Research & Development activities were performed within the company.